Common pheasant: As an introduced species

-Common pheasants can now be found across the globe due to their readiness to breed in captivity and the fact they can naturalise in many climates, but were known to be introduced in Europe, North America, Japan and New Zealand.
+Common pheasants can now be found across the globe due to their readiness to breed in captivity and the fact that they can naturalise in many climates, but are known to be introduced in Europe, North America, Japan and New Zealand.
 Pheasants were hunted in their natural range by Stone Age humans just like the grouse, partridges, junglefowls and perhaps peafowls that inhabited Europe at that time.
-At least since the Roman Empire, the bird was extensively introduced in many places and has become a naturalized member at least of the European fauna.
+The common pheasant was originally introduced to Europe during the Roman period.
+Recipes for preparing pheasant meat were discussed by Marcus Gavius Apicius in the first century AD; pheasant husbandry is also discussed by Columella in the same century and, based on the former's writings, by Rutilius Taurus Aemilianus Palladius in De Re Rustica in 350 AD.

 Introductions in the Southern Hemisphere have mostly failed, except where local Galliformes or their ecological equivalents are rare or absent.

 The bird was naturalized in Great Britain around AD 1059, but may have been introduced by the Romano-British centuries earlier.
 It was the Caucasian subspecies mistakenly known as the 'Old English pheasant' rather than the Chinese ring-necked pheasants (torquatus) that were introduced to Britain.
 But it became extirpated from most of the isles in the early 17th century.
 There were further re-introductions of the 'white neck-ringed' variety in the 18th century.
 It was rediscovered as a game bird in the 1830s after being ignored for many years in an amalgam of forms.
 Since then it has been reared extensively by gamekeepers and was shot in season from 1 October to 31 January.
 Pheasants are well adapted to the British climate and breed naturally in the wild without human supervision in copses, heaths and commons.
+Imported stock has originated from a number of other subspecies in addition to colchicus and torquatus, including the Prince of Wales pheasant (P. c. principalis), the Mongolian pheasant (P. c. mongolicus), the Satchu pheasant (P. c. satscheuensis), and Pallas's pheasant (P. c. pallasi), alongside the related green pheasant.
+Extensive interbreeding has occurred between these stocks, so that most British pheasants are of mixed heritage and display an at least partial neck ring and the "Old English" type is not encountered in its original form.
+Common British phenotypes include a cream-colored variant termed the Bohemian pheasant and a melanistic form derived from green pheasant ancestry.